McMasterRS/lm_CO2024-DRI-Training-Materials/minimal-computing/deployment.md

 ```yaml
 url: "https://example.github.io"
 ```
-5. Click on “commit changes” button
+5. Click on “commit changes” button.
 6. Add a proper message to explain your changes.
 Then Click on “Commit changes” button.

-### D. Deploy the Site
+## D. Deploy the Site

 1. Navigate to “Settings.”
 2. Go to the “Pages” tab.